News

 Acknowledgements

 The Speech Accessibility Project is funded by a grant from the AI Accessibility Coalition.
-Computational resources for the challenge are provided by the National Center for Supercomputing Applications.
+Computational resources for the challenge are provided by the National Center for Supercomputing Applications (NCSA).
+We would also like to thank Rob Kooper (NCSA), Wei Kang (Xiaomi Corp.), and Maisy Wieman (SoundHound AI) for their expertise and invaluable assistance in setting up the challenge.